Pelican-Elegant/elegant/content/Projects/elegant-theme.md

 ## Efficient use of Meta Tags

+Elegant puts tags and category of your article in keywords tag `<meta name="keywords"`.
+You can set `keywords` property in an article to define your own keywords that should be included there.

-Your `SITE_DESCRIPTION` and article summary is used to define description meta tag `<meta name="description"`.
+Your `SITE_DESCRIPTION` and article summary is used to define description tag `<meta name="description"`.

-Your site license is also placed in copyright meta tag `<meta name="copyright"`.
+Your `AUTHOR` name is used in copyright tag `<meta name="copyright"`.

 ## Web Safe Fonts